-France is loved and respected worldwide for its connections to art, civic engagement, food culture, and a progressive political landscape.
-Everything from the romantic landmarks of Paris — such as the Eiffel Tower and the Louvre Museum — to the quaint lushness of the French countryside has made its way into the international imagination.
+France is loved and respected worldwide for its connections to art, civic engagement, cuisine, and a progressive political landscape.
+Everything — from the romantic landmarks of Paris, such as the Eiffel Tower and the Louvre Museum, to the quaint lushness of the French countryside — has lodged itself in the international imagination.
 Many regard French people as some of the most stylish in all of Europe, and French food is world-famous for its emphasis on quality ingredients.

 - The finer points of French dining and tipping